robolab-pavia/slr-kit/README.md

 The workflow is based on the following stages:

 - selection of bibliographic data set (manual)
-- extraction of n-grams (automatic)
+- extraction of terms (automatic)
-- classification of n-grams (manual)
+- classification of terms using FAWOC (manual)
 - clustering of documents (automatic)
 - validation of the topics associated with the clusters (manual)
-- derivation of statistics (automatic)
+- generation of reports (automatic)

 # FA.WO.C. comments